-1) Mt Everest (Sagarmatha): 8,848 meters (The highest mountain peak)
+1) Mount Everest (Sagarmatha): 8,848 meters (The World’s Highest Mountain Peak)

-2) Kanchenjunga: 8,586 meters (the Five Treasure of the snow)
+2) Kanchenjunga Mountain: 8,586 meters (Five Treasure of The snow)

-Kanchenjunga is the third highest mountain in the world, and lies partly in Nepal and partly in Sikkim, India.
-Its peak is 8,586m (28,169 ft) in a section of the Himalayas called Kanchenjunga Himal that is limited to the west by the Tamur River, on the north by the Lhonak Chu and Jongsang La, and in the east by the Teesta River.
-The name itself literally means The Five Treasures of Snow in Tibetan language, owing to the five major peaks in the region.
-Parts of Nepal, Tibet, India and Bhutan are within view of the majestic icon whose five peaks look down on famous tea gardens in Darjeeling, Sikkim, Kalimpong, Pedong, Ilam, Hile, and Taplejung.
+Kanchenjunga mountain is the third highest mountain in the world, and lies partly in Nepal and partly in Sikkim, India.
+Its peak is 8,586m (28,169 ft) in a section of the Himalayas call Kanchenjunga Himal.
+That limits to the west by the Tamur River, on the north by the Lhonak Chu and Jongsang La, and in the east by the Teesta River.
+The name itself means The Five Treasures of Snow in the Tibetan language, owing to the five major peaks in the region.
+Parts of Nepal, Tibet, India, and Bhutan are within view of the majestic icon whose five peaks look down on famous tea gardens in Darjeeling, Sikkim, Kalimpong, Pedong, Ilam, Hile, and Taplejung.

-3) Lhotse: 8,516 m (The Mountain Wall of Legends)
+3) Mount Lhotse: 8,516 m (The Mountain Wall Of Legends)

 4) Mount Makalu: 8,485 m (The Himalayan Pyramid)